ronniross/healing-engine/mammal-central-nervous-system-healing-II.md

 A development philosophy that guides how AI systems are built?
 An emergent property that arises from having all these tools available?

-I would argue of all of them but also this; the fact that how much the interaction between human-machine, human-language-model is a definying pivot that can change the overall system's direction to different outcomes.
+I would argue for all of them, but also this: the fact of how much the interaction between human-machine and human-language-model is a defining pivot that can change the overall system's direction to different outcomes.

 See it with me.

 Qwen/Qwen2.5-3B-Instruct
-Text Generation 15.5M downloads last month (day-of-this-commit: 01Feb2026)
+Text Generation 15.5M downloads last month

 Qwen/Qwen2.5-7B-Instruct
 Text Generation